Terradue/doc-tep-geohazards/source/tutorials/setap.rst

 .. rubric:: Example 3

-The job is started with 30 S1-SLC inout products belonging to an interferometric stack covering a wide area.
+The job is started with 30 S1-SLC input products belonging to an interferometric stack covering a wide area.
 3 SLC slices are necessary to cover the requested area.